Biography

 Emma Sventelius

-Subsequently in September 2019, Emma joined the ensemble at Theater Bonn.
-There she made a critically acclaimed debut as Octavian in "Der Rosenkavalier" by R. Strauss and Cherubino in "Le Nozze di Figaro" by Mozart.
-As the latter, she also made her debut on the main stage of The Royal Swedish Opera in Stockholm in February 2020.
-In October 2021, Emma made her debut in Vienna at Volksoper Wien where she, once again made a celebrated portrayal of Octavian.
-During the season 2021/2022, Emma was a part of the ensemble at Gärtnerplatztheater in Munich.
-There she performed roles such as Hänsel (Hänsel und Gretel), Niclausse (Hoffmanns Erzählungen), Orlovsky (Die Fledermaus), Olga (Eugen Onegin) and 2:nd Lady (Zauberflöte).
-In the fall of 2022 she was a part of director Amy Lane's acclaimed production of "Roméo et Juliette" at Malmö Opera, where she sang the role of Stéphano and in the spring of 2023 she sang the main character Adriana in the Swedish premiere of Kaija Saariahos "Adriana Mater" at Norrlandsoperan, a role which she also performed at Savonlinna Opera Festival in 2024.
+In October 2021, Emma made her Viennese debut at Volksoper Wien where she, once again, made a celebrated portrayal of Octavian.
+Emma has also been a part of the ensemble at Gärtnerplatztheater in Munich where she performed roles such as Hänsel (Hänsel und Gretel), Niclausse (Hoffmanns Erzählungen), Orlovsky (Die Fledermaus), Olga (Eugen Onegin) and 2:nd Lady (Zauberflöte).
+In the fall of 2022 she was a part of director Amy Lane's acclaimed production of "Roméo et Juliette" at Malmö Opera, where she sang the role of Stéphano and in the spring of 2023 she sang the title role Adriana in the Swedish premiere of Kaija Saariaho's opera "Adriana Mater" at Norrlandsoperan, a role which she also performed at Savonlinna Opera Festival in 2024.